gaehlerm/SoftwareEngineering/README.md

 Most refactoring is fairly small.
 Renaming a variable.
 Breaking up a class into two new classes.
 Removing duplicate code.
 Extracting functions.
 The biggest mistake one can make with refactoring is waiting for too long.
 If you have the gut feeling your fundamental data structure could be an obstacle you should act right away.
 Discuss with your work colleagues whether this is really the correct choice and what other options you would have.
 Peripheral code can still be refactored later on.
 But if the core of your code is rotten you will have a big issue fixing it.
 And it will only get worse if you don't act quickly.

 Probably you do some smaller refactorings quite often.
 But not really in a structured manner.
 You refactor as soon as there is some code you don’t like.
 This is honorable.
 But there is a very simple workflow that I can recommend to everyone.
 It’s: write code – test – refactor.
 For every feature you implement you should follow this pattern.
 Or even better, you can also write the tests before the code, as explained in the chapter on Test Driven Development.
 This pattern is great because you can really do one thing at the time.
 You can write mediocre code to start with.
 Maybe you don’t know yet how a variable should be named or you tend once again to write a class that is too big.
 Maybe there’s even duplicated code.
 Certainly, it would be better to write perfect code right from the beginning.
 But you’re not perfect.
+Learn dealing with your imperfections and refactor your imperfect code.

 Then you write the tests.
-Some tests may fail as you’re not so perfect code contains bugs.
+Some tests may fail as your imperfect code might contain bugs.
 You fix the bugs and the code becomes even more ugly.
 Even if you had written sublime code to begin with, due to the inevitable bug fixes you would still have to refactor at some point.
 This is something that was missed by the waterfall development.
 You never write perfect code to start with.
-It always takes some refactoring in order to get there.
+It always takes some refactoring in order to end up with good code.

 Finally, you refactor.
 You look at all the code that you wrote since you refactored the last time.
 Possibly also at code that existed for a long time and could be merged with your new code because it’s very similar.
 The code will probably look more complicated than you would expect it to be.
 You try to rethink the logic of the problem you just solved.
 Can you change the algorithm somehow that you can drop all the if statements for the corner cases?
 Or do you have to sort the data differently to make the code better?

 There are hundreds of things you could do for improving the quality of the code.
 Look at the code and figure out what the most important things are you want to change.
 Try to write good code and follow your gut feeling.
 But make sure you also get some real work done between the refactoring sessions.
+The code will never be perfect.
+But it will be good enough.
+Move on once this is the case.
+Don't be stuck with endless discussions on the name of a variable.
+Go and write some code again.

 ## Levels of Refactoring